EliasKhoury/canvas-to-tiff/README.md

 Converts HTML5 Canvas to a TIFF file (blob, data-uri, typed array).

-The TIFF file is standard baseline compliant and supports RGB + alpha channel as well as compression at various compression levels, and with option for byte-order (big-endian or little-endian) as well as DPI settings.
+The generated TIFF file is standard baseline compliant and supports RGB + alpha channel as well as compression at various compression levels, and with option for byte-order (big-endian or little-endian) as well as DPI settings.